Keyboard shortcuts

 • Item names in external blocks

-I believe this restriction is applied after NFC-normalisation, so it's best thought of as a restriction on the represented identifier.
+I believe this restriction is applied after NFC-normalisation, so it's best thought of as a restriction on the represented ident.

 Represented bytes for C strings